 The feature described in this article is currently being released to customers on a rolling basis.
-If you are a Publica/Open Data Site Administrator wondering when you'll see this feature, please check your email and release notes for information on when you may see it on your Publica/Open Data site.
+If you are a Publica/Open Data or Open Performance Site Administrator wondering when you'll see this feature, please check your email and release notes for information.

 Headers and Footers configured through this functionality enhance the experience of users on mobile devices.
 These configurations can be applied to every page on a site or to every page except the homepage.
 More on that in the General Settings section of this article.